delphidabbler/ddab-lib-docs/Docs/IOUtilityClasses.md

 # I/O Utility Classes #

-> This is a placeholder page for documentation of the DelphiDabbler I/O Untility Classes.
+> This is a placeholder page for documentation of the DelphiDabbler I/O Utility Classes.
 This documentation currently resides on the **[DelphiDabbler Wiki](http://wiki.delphidabbler.com/index.php/Docs/IOUtils)**.

 **Links:**